MrVipinVijayan/AndroidTutorialsMVVM/README.md

 This repo contains how we can implement MVVM in Android.

-The demo fetches a list of users from the below webwservice using Retrofit, parses it and shows it in the UI with the help of ViewModel following a MVVM pattern.
+The Simple demo fetches a list of users from the below webwservice using Retrofit, parses it and shows it in the UI with the help of ViewModel following a MVVM pattern.

 Concept included